 Assessment Overview

-The AP Seminar assessment consists of three parts: two performance tasks and the end-of-course AP Exam.
+The AP Seminar assessment consists of three parts: two performance tasks submitted through the AP Digital Portfolio and the end-of-course AP Exam.
+The end-of-course exam is a fully digital exam in the Bluebook testing app and all student responses are automatically submitted at the end of the exam.
 All parts measure student achievement of the course learning objectives.

 Encourage your students to visit the AP Seminar student page for assessment information.